nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 - ``issuanceDate`` of the presentation MUST have passed.
 - ``expirationDate`` of the presentation MUST NOT have passed.
 - ``expirationDate`` MUST be after ``issuanceDate``.
-- all credential issuers MUST be trusted (see Trust).
+- all credential issuers MUST be trusted (see section 5).
 - all credentials subjects MUST be the same DID.
 - the key used to sign the presentation MUST be owned by the credential subject (see 4.1).